 Methanex staff continued to provide the Council with monthly monitoring data.
-The parameters measured were all within consented limits for the water discharge consents held.
+The parameters measured were all found to comply with consented limits for the water discharge consents held.

 Inter-laboratory comparisons between the Council and Methanex laboratories showed good agreement of results.